rmolinari/data_structures/README.md

 Pair = DataStructuresRMolinari::Pair

 pst = MaxPrioritySearchTree.new([Pair.new(1, 1)])
-puts pts.highest_ne(0, 0)
+puts pst.highest_ne(0, 0)
 ```

 # Implementations

+## Heap

+A standard binary heap, suitable for use as a priority queue.
+See https://en.wikipedia.org/wiki/Binary_heap and Edelkamp et al.

 ## Priority Search Tree

-Store a set of two-dimensional points in a way that allows certain queries to be answered efficiently.
-See McCreight and De et al.
+A PST stores a set of two-dimensional points in a way that allows certain queries to be answered efficiently.
+See McCreight and De
+et al.

 ## Segment Tree